Among elements paramount for a photographer, is a blogging platform.Without one, the photographer’s portfolio site is perhaps a tad bit incomplete.

 Perhaps the most important thing to do is know your audience and make sure your content continues to interest them.

 Also, social media can be a really powerful tool for getting more readers so share your links on Facebook, Google+, and Twitter.
+But make sure you know when is the best time to post on social media.

 6. Make Your Blog Google-Friendly